core-wg/comi/draft-ietf-core-comi.md

 * error-tag 'missing-element' is returned by the CoMI server when the operation requested by a CoMI client fail to comply with the 'mandatory' constraint defined.
 The 'mandatory' constraint is enforced for leafs and choices, unless the node or any of its ancestors have a 'when' condition or 'if-feature' expression that evaluates to 'false'.

-  * error-app-tag 'missing-key' is returned by the CoMI server to further qualify an missing-element error.
+  * error-app-tag 'missing-key' is returned by the CoMI server to further qualify a missing-element error.
 This error is returned when the CoMI client  tries to create or list instance, without all the 'key' specified or when the CoMI client  tries to delete a leaf listed as a 'key'.

   * error-app-tag 'missing-input-parameter' is returned by the CoMI server when the input parameters of an RPC or action are incomplete.